xiangcy/youtube-extension/README.md

 youtube-extension
 =================

-youtube extension to help you play music
+A Chrome extension helping you to queue, sort and listen to music from Youtube.

+A quick demo showing the basic function can be found at http://www.youtube.com/watch?v=GLRLLc93WiI.